cccbr/runningatower/content/docs/010-introduction/index.md

 A Steeple Keeper (there may be alternative names) is someone who has been appointed to maintain a bell installation in a safe and effective working condition.
 The ways in which an appointment may be made are covered in [Formal Requirements](../020-permissions/).

-The role involves regular checks, responding to incidents, carrying out maintenance within the level of their [experience](#experience-levels), and referring problems to specialists (usually Bell Hangers) where necessary.
+The role involves regular checks, responding to incidents, carrying out maintenance within the level of theirlevel of experience, and referring problems to specialists (usually Bell Hangers) where necessary.

 ### Experience levels